sphoortimpatil/Moodify/README.md

 ## Available Scripts

-To install all the dependencies, you can run:
+In the project directory, you can run:

 ### `npm i`
+To install all the dependencies present in package.json:

 In the project directory, you can run: